isomerpages/govtech-gobusiness-main/pages/blog/2023-03-31-post-unpackt.md

 Another avenue businesses can look into to become more sustainable is in their own internal operations.
 For instance, they can consider purchasing in bulk when stocking up their corporate pantries to avoid packaging waste.

 ![Unpackt’s interior and goods](/images/blog/content/Unpackt 1.jpg)
-<figcaption>Purchasing food items in bulk for corporate pantries can be an easy first step for businesses to reduce packaging and food waste while saving cost (Source: Unpackt)</figcaption>
+<figcaption>Purchasing food items in bulk for corporate pantries can be an easy first step for businesses to reduce packaging and food waste while saving cost (Image: Unpackt)</figcaption>

 Unpackt offers corporate pantry services where businesses can order staples like coffee, tea or snacks in large bins or containers.
 In the office, employees can then help themselves to these items with reusable cups or bowls that they either bring from home, or are for shared use in the pantry.